Tsz-Man-Derek-Chow/Tsz-Man-Derek-Chow/certifications and courses/README.md

 #### Courses completed:

 - Python for Data Analysis
+- Data Analytics Using SQL and Relational Databases
 - Research Design
+- Storytelling with Data
+- Anomaly Detection
+- Solving Real World Problems with Analytics (Capstone)
 - Applied Analytics Frameworks and Methods I
 - Applied Analytics Frameworks and Methods II
-- Storytelling with Data
 - Managing Data
-- Data Analytics Using SQL and Relational Databases
 - Strategy and Analytics
 - Applied Analytics in the Organizational Context

-#### Courses in progress:

-- Solving Real World Problems with Analytics (Capstone)
-- Anomaly Detection
-- Analytics and Leading Change